 Like all other extensions like box braids or crochet braids you name them, loc extensions can be a lot of fun.
 The great thing about these loc extensions was that they looked so real and the style was absolutely next level.

 Most interesting was that my loc updo and my swinging locs brought out that feminine feeling in me.
 First I thought it that had to do with the length but then I gave it a deeper thought.

 My weaves were never this long but I remember rocking even longer braids.
 However, the braids nor my straight hair or curly weaves brought out the confidence in me that came with these loc extensions.
 When I thought about it I realized it had to do with the texture.
 The fact that the texture was so close to my own made the fundamental difference.

 I still remember the uneasiness of wearing weaves.
 I was always way too conscious about my hairline always wondered if the difference in texture was noticeable.

 When the Gaby Douglas incident happened during the Olympics in 2012, I totally understood the nerve it hit.
 The gymnast exposed the uncomforted feeling that I and apparently many Black women can relate to when wearing a weave.
 I truly felt awful for the gold medal gymnast who worked hard all of her life only to be judged by her weave.

 This to me explained the comfort, the confidence and the femininity I felt while rocking those loc-extensions.
 The texture was as close to mine as I've ever had.
 Even with the new growth I didn't need to be "afraid" that my natural texture would mess up my look or expose my faux locs.

 Friends who I hadn't seen in months were looking at me like, when did you start locs and how did they grow so fast?
 That is how real they looked.

-If you want high quality real looking faux locs that are closest to your natural texture, check out the Loc Extensions in our Webshop.
+If you want high quality real looking faux locs that are closest to your natural texture, check out the Human Hair Extensions for Locs.

 How to Care for Loc extensions